django-level-up/cinema/README.md

    - Email: super@gmail.com
    - Password: super

 6. Browse movies and test the API using Swagger.
+Go to [localhost:8000/admin/](http://localhost:8000/admin/) and log in with the following credentials:

 ## ER Diagram